ctphoenix/Python-Course-Material/chapter10.md

 In this exercise, we will rerun the classification analysis for the subsetted dataset that includes only movies with positive revenue.

 *** =instructions
+- Define `positive_revenue_df` as the subset of movies in `df` with revenue greater than zero.
+- The solutions to the previous analyses using `df` are shown below.
+Replace all instances of `df` with `positive_revenue_df`, and run the given code.
+- Consider the following comparisons to the analysis that included movies with zero reported revenue:
+    - Are these cross-validated correlations between predictions and true revenue higher or lower in general?
+    - Previously, linear regression outperformed random forests.
+Has this changed?

+*** =hint
+- `pandas` supports slicing syntax for rows.
+You can use this to select only rows meeting the logical condition `df["revenue"] > 0`.

+*** =instructions
 - Replace all instances of `df` with `positive_revenue_df`, and run the given code.
 - Consider the following comparisons to the analysis that included movies with zero reported revenue:
     - Is the cross-validated accuracy between predictions and true revenue higher or lower in general?